angular/angular/aio/content/guide/router.md

 Almost all Angular projects should use the default HTML5 style.
 It produces URLs that are easier for users to understand and it preserves the option to do server-side rendering.

-Rendering critical pages on the server is a technique that can greatly improve perceived responsiveness when the app first loads.
+Rendering critical pages on the server is a technique that can greatly improve perceived responsiveness when the application first loads.
-An app that would otherwise take ten or more seconds to start could be rendered on the server and delivered to the user's device in less than a second.
+An application that would otherwise take ten or more seconds to start could be rendered on the server and delivered to the user's device in less than a second.

 This option is only available if application URLs look like normal web URLs without hashes (#) in the middle.